ruuda/blog/flac-ideas.md

   suffer from the same problem in theory, but in C# they have call stacks, and when they are synchronous, you can break on them.
 - I do miss a debugger, but not that much.
+- This monadic `try!` is awesome, because you can use it anywhere.
+  Conceptually, it is no different from C#'s `await`.
+Would an `await!` macro be possible for Rust?
+C# has a lot of compiler magic going on to do it, can Rust do it with macros?